AName0/RockPaperScissors/README.md

 Odin Rock Paper Scissors project

 What I have learnt from completing this project:

-\n-Basic programming fundamentals
+-Basic programming fundamentals

-\n-DOM manipulation
+-DOM manipulation

-\n-Using event listeners to trigger events via clicks
+-Using event listeners to trigger events via clicks